-4.2 Towards an adaptive divergence-free wavelet code, using anisotropic wavelets
+4.2.
+Towards an adaptive divergence-free wavelet code, using anisotropic wavelets.
 We investigate in this section how the numerical wavelet scheme behaves with thresholding the wavelet coefficients.
-As the implementation of a fully adaptive wavelet scheme is heavy, we just compute the evolution of the solution by filtering, at each time step, the wavelet coefficients of the velocity and of the nonlinear term.
-In practice, at each time-step of the full anisotropic divergence-free wavelet code, we eliminate the wavelet coefficients below the threshold σ_0 (for the velocity coefficients) and σ_1 for the divergence-free part of the nonlinear term, as explained in Section 3.2.
+As the implementation of a fully adaptive wavelet scheme is heavy (and still in progress), we just compute the evolution of the solution by filtering, at each time step, the wavelet coefficients of the velocity and of the nonlinear term.
+In practice, at each time step of the full anisotropic divergence-free wavelet code, we eliminate the wavelet coefficients below the thresholds σ_0 (for the velocity coefficients) and σ_1 for the divergence-free part of the nonlinear term, as explained in section 3.2.
 The thresholds σ_0 and σ_1 are chosen according to empirical criteria.

-Figure 6 displays the time-evolution of the wavelet coefficients above the thresholds for the velocity, for the nonlinear term, the intersection of these two sets and their union, this last one representing the number of active modes.
+Figure 6 displays the time evolution of the wavelet coefficients above the thresholds for the velocity, for the nonlinear term, for the intersection of these two sets, and for their union, this last one representing the number of active modes.

-Figure 6: Time-evolution of the ratio of wavelet coefficients above the thresholds: starting from the bottom, the second lowest curve represents coefficients of the nonlinear term above $\sigma_1 = 32E - 6$, the third curve these of the velocity \mathbf{u}n above $\sigma_0 = 6E - 6$, the first curve the intersection of these two sets, and the upper curve is the union of these two sets.
+Fig. 6.
+Time evolution of the ratio of anisotropic wavelet coefficients above the thresholds: Starting from the bottom, the second lowest curve represents coefficients of the nonlinear term above $\sigma_1 = 32E - 6$, the third lowest curve those of the velocity \mathbf{u}n above $\sigma_0 = 6E - 6$, and the lowest curve the intersection of these two sets, and the uppermost curve is the union of these two sets.